 Think about what your needs are and draw out a design that fits your clothing needs.

 Other things to consider are the types of clothing you are going to store.
 Remember, long dresses need more vertical space than t-shirts.
+Make a list of things you will hang and use that to determine the height of the shelf in the closet.

 Consider whether you want to store bins or shoes in the closet as well.